"If you want to build a ship, don't drum up the men to

 - What kind of experience do you have?

 I am a very experienced oboe and recorder tutor and music educator.
-I am the Woodwind Leader of the Sistema of England and the Sistema of Europe 2018.
+I have been the Woodwind Leader of Sistema of England and the Woodwind Leader of Young Orchestra East.
 I work on a permanent basis with Barbican Centre's orchestral educational department and with various educational departments of orchestras like the London Symphony Orchestra, the BBC and many more on various projects in which I am coaching young wind students (ages 8-18) and wind ensembles and preparing them for their orchestral concerts with the orchestras.

 The invaluable experience I have working in these projects with these organisations, in combination with other projects of music interactive performances in schools in East London and my long experience in this area in Greece (I was the Oboe Professor at the State Music School in Thessaloniki for 2 years (2010-12)) makes me work aiming on inspiring youngsters musically and initiating them into the universal, infinite and magical world of music.